DarkMasquerader/Data-Analysis-Project-1/README (1).md

 - How to run

 ## Business Problem
-A game development company wants to make a new game for the PC platform, but before starting development, the company would like to know the answer to the following question: 'What type of games are most successful?'.
+A game development company wants to make a new game for the PC platform.
+The company would like to know what type of games are most successful, providing the highest chance of developing a successful game.

-This work answers this question by generating a novel, large-scale dataset concerning the games on the Steam platform.
+This work answers this question by generating a novel, large-scale dataset concerning the games available on the Steam platform.
 This program and dataset is made available to the public for further use.

 ## Data Preparation and Acquisition